void-loop/mconverter-blog/articles/fix_automatic_downloads.md

 * #### iOS and iPadOS

-    Currently, Safari on iOS and iPadOS does not support automatic downloads.
+    Currently, Chrome on iOS and iPadOS does not support automatic downloads.
 You need to accept manually each downloaded file 😩😩😩.

 ### Samsung Internet